Axobot-org/Axobot/docs/infos.rst

 ℹ️ Information
 ==============

-ZBot also allows you to retrieve information about the virtual world surrounding you.
+Axobot also allows you to retrieve information about the virtual world surrounding you.
 There you will find a single command that summarizes all the information about a channel/member/role/server/invitation/emoji, as well as a few other commands allowing you to study further.

 -----